 (SOUNDBITE OF MOVIE, "BLUE CAPRICE")

-WASHINGTON: It was painful.
-It was unfortunate and I did apologize, and the story was never right.
-Six years later I'm still asked that question whereas six years later I've been virtually unheard, unseen and maybe to some not that homophobic train wreck that they were trying to make me out to be.
-And I find it very interesting that here I am playing a monster and having given the platform yet again to talk about humanity and larger things.
+: It was painful.
+It was unfortunate, and I did apologize, and the story was never right.
+Six years later, I'm still asked that question whereas six years later I've been virtually unheard, unseen and maybe to some, not that homophobic train wreck that they were trying to make me out to be.
+And I find it very interesting that here I am playing a monster, and having given the platform yet again to talk about humanity and larger things.

 I'm proud of my three-year tenure on that show.
 Dr. Burke still lives on that show whether I'm on there or not.
-So the controversy I feel was necessary, although painful and confused.
-To this day bigots try to embrace me and I shy away from them, tell them you got the wrong guy.
-And then I walk in certain rooms, people look at me like I'm the pariah still today and like why is he here, why is he alive, why is he still walking?
+So the controversy, I feel, was necessary, although painful and confused.
+To this day, bigots try to embrace me and I shy away from them; tell them, you got the wrong guy.
+And then I walk in certain rooms, people look at me like I'm the pariah - still today - and like, well, why is he here?
+Why is he alive?
+Why is he still walking?

-ISAIAH WASHINGTON: I have shot no one, I have hurt no one.
-I haven't spent one day in jail in the last six years.
+I have shot no one; I have hurt no one.
+I haven't spent one day in jail, in the last six years.
 I haven't been in any rehab or busted for drugs.
-And there are many other people in Hollywood who have and they still get the pass, so I'm fine with me.
-My wife, my three kids.
-When I walk in the door my child hugs me and we have a great life.
-So, that's my answer.
+And there are many other people in Hollywood who have, and they still get the pass.
+So I'm fine with me.
+My wife, my three kids - when I walk in the door, my child hugs me.
+And we have a great life.
+So that's my answer.